natashan290/Natz/README.md

 I hold a Diploma in IT, Certification in A+ and N+ and Currently Business Analysis NQF Level 5 that will be completed November 2023.
 With my thirst for striving at greater heights, i do take on short courses during my spare time online such as :

-*Linkedin - Learning Data Analytics: 1 Foundations*
+Linkedin - IT Service Desk: Customer Service Fundamentals

-*Linkedin - IT Service Desk: Customer Service Fundamentals*
+Learning Data Analytics: 1 Foundations

                                                      Feel free to Catch me on the below links: